shahanakattil/ai-in-a-day/01-aml-model-training/README.md

    ![](./media/selectaikernel.png)

-3. Open `1.
-Data Preparation.ipynb` notebook and execute the cells one by one (Click on 'Run' button or by using either Ctrl + Enter to stay on the same cell, or Shift + Enter to advance to the next cell or ) and observe the results of each cell execution.
+3. Execute the cells inside `1.
+Data Preparation.ipynb` notebook one by one (Click on 'Run' button or by using either Ctrl + Enter to stay on the same cell, or Shift + Enter to advance to the next cell or ) and observe the results of each cell execution.

 ![Run Note Book Cell](./media/RunNoteBookCell1.png)
 ![Note Book Cell Output](./media/NotebookOutput.png)